bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 description of room state mentioned above, we need a more full taxonomy of the ways that room state can change. ]]

+To put these changes into effect, a client or server encodes them in an AppSync proposal, signs the proposal as a PublicMessage, and submits them to the `update` enpoint on the hub.

 ## Directory

 Like the ACME protocol {{?RFC8555}}, the MIMI protocol uses a directory document